olivier01A/wireframing/README.md

 Among these, Figma stands out for its accessibility (works directly in a web browser), real-time collaboration, and versatility, making it highly recommended for both beginner and professional designers.

+## 1. Clarifies Requirements and Expectations

+.Wireframes act as a visual representation of requirements, bridging the gap between stakeholders, designers, and developers.

+.They help ensure everyone agrees on layout, structure, and functionality before any code is written.

+.Reduces ambiguity in requirements, minimizing miscommunication and costly changes later.

+## 2. Speeds Up Development

+.By defining the structure and flow early, developers know what they need to implement.

+.Helps in identifying reusable components and streamlining the architecture.

+.Reduces back-and-forth during coding because the wireframe acts as a reference blueprint.

+## 3. Facilitates Usability Testing Early

+.Developers and UX designers can test the navigation, page flow, and functionality even without a fully developed application.

+.Early feedback on usability prevents major redesigns later in development.

+.Encourages iterative improvements and user-centered design.

+## 4. Cost and Time Efficiency

+.Changes to wireframes are much cheaper and faster than modifying code or high-fidelity designs.

+.Avoids wasted effort on features or layouts that don’t meet user expectations.

+.Helps prioritize essential functionality, reducing scope creep.

+## 5. Improves Collaboration

+.Wireframes provide a common visual language for cross-functional teams.

+.Developers, designers, product managers, and stakeholders can discuss features more concretely.

+.Enhances transparency and ensures alignment across the project.

+## 6. Helps Plan Technical Architecture

+.Wireframes reveal functional requirements and page interactions, which inform backend and frontend architecture decisions.

+.Allows developers to foresee potential integration challenges, database needs, or API requirements.

+## 7. Supports Agile and Iterative Development

+.Wireframes are easy to iterate based on user or stakeholder feedback.

+.They integrate well into agile workflows, helping teams deliver incremental updates without major redesigns.

+In summary: Wireframing in software development is not just a design exercise—it’s a strategic step that saves time, reduces costs, improves usability, and aligns technical and business objectives.
+It ensures that coding starts on a solid, well-structured foundation rather than assumptions.